Christ Church (Moscow, Idaho): Logos School

 The Logos School is nondenominational classical Christian school with numerous connections to Christ Church, which regularly promotes Classical Christian education.
-Logos School is organized as a limited liability company.

-A number of former students of the school have reported that the school enforces modest dress, "Godly" gender roles, "prompt and cheerful obedience" to teachers, and the prohibition of romantic relationships between students.
-Former students have also reported being sexually abused and touched by teachers, spanked by school administrators, and asked about their sexual activities by teachers at the school.
-As of 2013, the school handbook allows spanking to be used as a form of punishment, as well as "any other measures consistent with biblical guidelines which maybe appropriate".

-One student reported being taught that "the curse of Cain was black skin" and that "Black is the color of Satan and white the color of good".

 Canon Press

-Canon Press is a publisher affiliated with Christ Church.

-Controversies

-The church has drawn attention for its vocal opposition, and active resistance to federal and local restrictions meant to halt the spread of COVID-19.
-The church's leader, Douglas Wilson, has posted on his blog and on YouTube to call on his followers to "resist openly, in concert with any others in your same position", which he said would constitute "an example of a free people refusing to go along with their own enslavement".
-Wilson's remarks, which also warned "we are not yet in a hot civil war, with shooting and all, but we are in a cold war/civil war", drew condemnation from a number of other Evangelical leaders.
-Wilson has also drawn controversy for co-authoring the book Southern Slavery as it Was, which defended slavery in the Antebellum South.
+Canon Press was founded by Doug Wilson as a ministry of Christ Church.
+It was later sold to Wilson's son and other Christ Church members.

+History

 2020 anti-mask protests

-In late September 2020 Christ Church organized and promoted two anti-mask protests at Moscow's City Hall.
+In late September 2020, Christ Church organized and promoted two anti-mask protests at Moscow's City Hall.
 The protests consisted of members of the church and local community gathering mask-less at City Hall and singing psalms and hymns to protest Moscow's mandatory mask policy which required people to wear a mask in public places or at large gatherings.
-These protests occurred on Wednesday September 23 and Friday September 25.
+These protests occurred on Wednesday, September 23 and Friday, September 25.
 At the Wednesday psalm sing/protest about 150 people showed up and five people were cited and three were arrested with the most notable arrestee being 2020 Latah County Commissioner Candidate and Christ Church deacon Gabriel Rench.
-At the second psalm sing/protest on Friday September 25, the protesters were joined by counter protesters who beat drums to try to drown out the singing.
+At the second psalm sing/protest on Friday, September 25, the protesters were joined by counter-protesters who beat drums to try to drown out the singing.
 About 400 protesters showed up and no one was arrested.
 Charges against Gabriel Rench were later dismissed.

-In February 2023, U.S. District Court Judge Morrison C. England Jr. ruled that "the City indisputably erred in interpreting its own Code", and that the church members ought never have been arrested in the first place, since the city ordinances explictly exempted both religious and protest activities.
+In February 2023, U.S. District Court Judge Morrison C. England Jr. ruled that "the City indisputably erred in interpreting its own Code", and that the church members ought never to have been arrested in the first place, since the city ordinances explicitly exempted both religious and protest activities.